MarkSkinner92/QuestROV/README.md

-## Custom ROV Extension for BlueOS
+## A Custom ROV Extension for BlueOS
 The purpose of this extension is to drive a custom non-ardupilot ROV using BlueOS.

 ------------